 While Deborah Kerr dropped out of action in the late sixties, appalled at the sex and violence of modern movies, Stewart Granger divorced movie star Jean Simmons in 1960 and spent much of the sixties making movies in continental Europe.
 Largely forgotten by the broad audience upon his return to the US, he continued his stage work in New York, and spent much of the seventies and eighties doing guest spots on TV shows.

 Richard Carlson is probably well-known to most readers of this blog, and I’ll get back to him in a later post.
-Suffice to say, King Solomon’s Mines was his first outing in a film with an SF connection, and it would still be a couple of years before he became a genre staple in films like The Magnetic Monster (1953), It Came from Outer Space (1953), The Maze (1953), Creature from the Black Lagoon (1954), Riders to the Stars (1954), The Power (1968) and The Valley of Gwangi (1969).
+Suffice to say, King Solomon’s Mines was his first outing in a film with an SF connection, and it would still be a couple of years before he became a genre staple in films like The Magnetic Monster (1953, review), It Came from Outer Space (1953, review), The Maze (1953), Creature from the Black Lagoon (1954), Riders to the Stars (1954), The Power (1968) and The Valley of Gwangi (1969).
 As stated, Carlson is underused in King Solomon’s Mines.
 He turns in a solid performance, but his role is just completely redundant.